Arielle919/ClientTracker/user_stories.md

 <h6>Acceptance Criteria:<br>
     <ul>
         <li>A list of Clients and task will print out</li>
+        <li>Only a snippet of Task will show when entire list of Client and task are printed out</li>
         <li>The Correct task status will be categorized under the correct client</li>
         <li>If task is "processing" it's status will be "uncompleted"</li>
         <li>If task is "completed" it's status will be "completed"</li>